Monster Jam Max D Monster Truck 2026: Best for Kids 3+?

 | Weight | 4.8 ounces |

-What Is the Monster Jam Max D Monster Truck?
+What Is the Monster Jam Max D Monster Truck 2026?

-This 1:24 scale die-cast truck is a replica of the real Max D monster truck, seen at Monster Jam events.
-Licensed by Spin Master, it's meant for kids 3 and up who enjoy big wheels and detailed toy replicas.
+This 1:24 scale die-cast truck is a precise replica of the real Max D monster truck, a staple at Monster Jam events worldwide.
+Licensed by Spin Master, it's designed for kids 3 and up who enjoy big wheels, detailed toy replicas, and high-octane action.
+The 2026 version features updated graphics inspired by the latest competition seasons, maintaining the core durability that fans expect.

-Here's a rundown of the specs, sourced directly from Spin Master:
+Here's a comprehensive rundown of the specs, sourced directly from Spin Master's product sheets and packaging information for the 2026 edition:

 | Specification | Details |